Stephanomeria occultata

-Stephanomeria occultata is a species of rhizomes flowering plant in the family Asteraceae.
+Stephanomeria occultata, Disguised Wirelettuce, is a species of rhizomatous flowering plant in the family Asteraceae.
 It is endemic to northern Utah.

 Origin of its name

 Stephanomeria occultata was discovered in a parking lot for launching rafts into the river in 2018.
 Occultata means hidden in Latin.
 It showed in a Google street view image in 2015, 3 years before its discovery before someone came along and decided to key it.
 When they realized that it didn't match any species listed, they suspected a new species and that is how Stephanomeria occultata was discovered.

-Germination of seeds

-Its seeds prefer to grow in clay soils with a layer of soil above them.
-Seedlings are easy to grow and are attractive to animals.
-Partial shade is best for growing its seedlings.
-They are slow growing and the stem seedlings have a purple-pinkish color.
-Leaves are green and some have tiny triangle shaped protruding from the leaves.
-Seeds are like dandelion seeds with a parachute on top and a seed on the bottom.
-The entire seed including the top goes into the substrate for planting.
-Then, cover the substrate with a sprinkle of your topsoil ensuring cover of the seeds.
-Water 3 times a week until seed germination occurs and reduce watering to around 2 a week.
-They are slow growers and the first flowering will occur in around 2 years.